 “Waterfall project development methodology is recommended only if the requirements are very clear and concrete from the beginning.”

-At Cygnet, our teams are committed to staying abreast with the rapidly evolving technology trends and development approaches in the Cross platform and Native (Windows, Android and iPhone) app development space.
+At Cygnet, our teams are committed to staying abreast with the rapidly evolving technology trends and development approaches in the Window, Android and iPhone mobile app development space.

 Based on different parameters, we tune our processes that complement the development of mobile application enabling interim releases to track deliverables and rethink change or addition in features if need arises.